 Except he doesn’t say he hates it, he says he loves it.
 Then he says it doesn’t teach you how to be a rockstar and thats a GOOD thing because pursuing fame and fortune is stupid.
 Punk rock is not exactly about the bling.

 So why does Destructoid have the story entirely wrong?
 Because they, like many other internet journalists, get their news stories from internet forums, namely NeoGAF.
 The problem with this is two fold.
 First there is the standard who is the source, how reliable are they, blah blah blah stuff.
-Then there is the equally important reading comprehension, and required will power to read the second post of a thread you are using as a news source. → Read the rest
+Then there is the equally important reading comprehension, and required will power to read the second post of a thread you are using as a news source. → Do the math.

 Review – Crysis